semaphoreci/docs/docs/reference/conditions-reference.md

     <tr>
       <td> on_tags </td>
       <td>
-        The value of change_in function in workflows initiated by tags.
+        The value of the change_in function in workflows initiated by tags.
-        Default value is <b>true</b>.
+        The default value is <b>true</b>.
       </td>
     </tr>
     <tr>
       <td> default_branch </td>
       <td>
         The default value is <b>master</b>.
-If changed to another branch, change_in will behave on that branch as it behaves by default on the master, and all other branches will be compared to it instead of to master.
+If changed to another branch, change_in will act on that branch as it does by default on the master, and all other branches will be compared to it instead of to the master.
       </td>
     </tr>
     <tr>
       <td> pipeline_file </td>
       <td>
-        Possible values are <b>track</b> and <b>ignore</b>, default is
+        Possible values are <b>track</b> and <b>ignore</b>, and default is
         <b>track</b>.
 Any change to the pipeline YAML file will cause change_in
-        to be evaluated as <b>true</b> with the default <b>track</b> value.
+        to be evaluated as <b>true</b>, with the default <b>track</b> value.
-        To avoid this, you should use the <b>ignore</b> as the value for the
+        To avoid this, you should use <b>ignore</b> as the value for the
         <b>pipeline_file</b> parameter.
       </td>
     </tr>